Phone: (902) 494-8378

 - MEC (Dalhousie)

 I am an interdisciplinary information technology scholar whose work draws from human-computer interaction, neuroscience, education, and data science.
 I am currently interested in how attention or other brain mechanisms impact the effectiveness of learning technologies.
-My goal is to improve and advance open education.
-I use a variety of research techniques borrowed from neuroscience (such as EEG and eye tracking) and information science (such as behavioural techniques and data mining) to answer research questions.
+My recent work uses a variety of research methods borrowed from neuroscience (such as EEG and eye tracking) and information science (such as surveys and data mining) to answer research questions.

-Born and raised in Halifax, I was always interested in how information technology shapes who we are and makes it easier for people in distant communities stay connected.
+Born and raised in Halifax, I was always interested in how information technology shapes who we are, and consequently how people shape information technologies.
 When I began my undergraduate studies, I took a philosophical perspective, which eventually led me to pursue a Bachelor of Arts in Philosophy and Economics from Dalhousie and a Master of Arts in Philosophy from Queen’s University.
 After taking some time off, I returned to Halifax where my interests became focused on how information technology is used.
 I enrolled in the Master of Electronic Commerce program and later the Interdisciplinary PhD.
 I believe that Dal SIM is well positioned to break new ground in the information management discipline.

 Outside of work, I like to spend my time either outdoors or in the local community.
 I enjoy hiking and am looking forward to tackling some of Canada’s great trails over the coming years.
-I have also been long involved with the World Economic Forum through the Global Shapers community, working on projects designed to engage and empower underrepresented groups in public dialogue.
+I have also been long involved with various volunteer organizations, usually working on projects designed to engage and empower underrepresented groups in public dialogue.